kallaway/100-days-of-code/log.md

 **Thoughts**:
 It took me a while to get started today.
 Once I got going it was hard to stop.
 Learning Vanilla JS is fun so far.
 It's more code to write but, I'm learning so much!
 I was reading through the API documentation on [coinbase.com](https://developers.coinbase.com/) and now I want to learn how to build API's to access my account information.
 I have no idea how to do that yet, but, I'll learn.

+### Day 6: Decembe 10, 2017

+**Today's Progress**: Styling
+- [x] Added border radius to change squares to circles.
+- [x] Added the text-transform property to make text uppercase
+- [x] Added padding, spacing and margins in header and stripe containing text for colors and game mode.
+- [x] Added hover and animation effect to buttons and squares
+- [x] Changed font
+- [x] Changed font-weight on h1
+- [x] Changed font-size for span

+**Thoughts**:
+Margins and padding were a little tricky but, overall, I enjoy working woth CSS.